best museums in london

 Museum of Brands

 Take a trip through time, and see how advertising and consumer culture have evolved over 200 years of history!
-With over half a million artefacts on display, it's one of the best museums in London!
+With over half a million artefacts on display, the Museum of Brands is one of the best museums in London!

 See how brands and advertising have evolved through all parts of our lives, whether entertainment, music, or magazine.
 It's a great way to explore how social and political influence has changed our culture.
 And, how technology has allowed brands to evolve along with it.
 With an entire section dedicated to television advertisements throughout the years, you'll laugh and cringe in equal measure, as you're cruelly reminded of how awkward ads were back then.
 And, by extension, how old you are now.